felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 Compliance with existing IHL additional implies that a digital emblem should work similarly to physical emblems.
 Just as a flag with a red cross can be affixed to and removed from supplies, personnel, buildings, or vehicles, a digital emblem must be applicable to the widest possible range of use cases and digital technologies, and also be easily *removable*.
 Additionally, agents must be able to *verify the presence* of digital emblems.
-With physical emblems, unprotected assets will simply not show the flag of the red cross.
+With physical emblems, unprotected assets will simply not show the red cross.
 Likewise, in the digital domain, these assets will not present an invalid emblem, but rather no emblem, and verifiers must be able to determine when no emblem was shown to them.

 ## Sketch of Solution Space